Weak limits for exploratory plots in the analysis of extremes: Preliminaries

-\citep{molchanov:2005, vervaat:1997}.
-These definitions permit the following characterization \citep[page 87]{molchanov:2005}. \begin{Lemma} A sequence $(X_n)_{n\ge 1}$ of random closed sets converges weakly to a random closed set $X$ if and only if $\E h^{\vee} (X_n)$ converges to $\E h^{\vee} (X)$ for every non-negative continuous function $h:\R^d \to \R$ with a bounded support. \end{Lemma}
+(Molchanov~\cite{molchanov2005}, Vervaat~\cite{vervaat1997}).
+These definitions permit the following characterization (Molchanov~\cite{molchanov2005}, page~87). \begin{Lemma} A sequence $(X_n)_{n\ge1}$ of random closed sets converges weakly to a random closed set $X$ if and only if $\E h^{\vee} (X_n)$ converges to $\E h^{\vee} (X)$ for every non-negative continuous function $h\dvtx\R^d \to\R$ with a bounded support. \end{Lemma}